minprog/progbg2/intro/index.md

 ### Print all lists

-For function factorial() we can either make an iterative or a recursive implementation, but there are also problems where only a recursive implementation can be used.
-For example printing all possible lists with length 3 with elements 'a' and 'b' can be easily recursively implemented like:
+For function factorial() we can either make an iterative or a recursive implementation, but there are problems where only a recursive implementation can be used.
+For example printing all possible lists of length 3 with elements 'a' and 'b' can be surprisingly easily implemented with recursion as:

     def print_all_lists(list, n, elements):
         if n==0:                     # stop condition